fenghaitao/spec-kit/templates/plan-template.md

 **Next Steps**:
 1. Review the generated artifacts in `[SPECS_DIR]/`
+2. Verify all files contain expected content
-2. Run `/tasks` to generate actionable task breakdown from design artifacts
+3. Run `/tasks` to generate actionable task breakdown from design artifacts
-3. The /tasks command will create tasks.md based on plan.md, data-model.md, and contracts/
+4. The /tasks command will create tasks.md based on plan.md, data-model.md, and contracts/

 **Ready For**: `/tasks` command execution
 ```